plowman/python-mcparseface/readme.md

 ## What this project does

-This project lets you use Google's SyntaxNet Google's SyntaxNet (AKA [Parsey McParseface](https://github.com/tensorflow/models/tree/master/syntaxnet)) from python code and without hours of installing and training models.
+This project lets you use Google's SyntaxNet (AKA [Parsey McParseface](https://github.com/tensorflow/models/tree/master/syntaxnet)) from python code and without hours of installing and training models.